papagno/interstellar-coding-session/README.md

 ## Instructions

+- web searches are allowed
+- using AI chatbots is not allowed
 - any library can be imported and used if considered useful
 - general coding best practices must be followed